 For pupils, boarding gives time, space, friends, extensive opportunities, independence and a thirst for adventure.
 It means sharing their space, getting on with all, learning to live together, queuing for a shower, and sharing a room with someone they didn’t know until the start of term.
 All these things build empathy, courage, character and respect for others.

-Alumni from many boarding school alumni go on to send their children to boarding schools.
+Alumni from many boarding schools go on to encourage their children to consider boarding school.
 It must have worked!
 So forget the old days of Dotheby’s Hall and expressions such as ‘sending my child away’.
 Boarding schools are all about pupils thriving and parents becoming members of a close community where they can share the joy and adventure of raising their child.

 Subscribe / latest articles and news from our schools